Akecel/BobApp-API/README.md

 ### Framework PHP <a name="fwphp"></a>

-<strong> Hyra's PHP Backoffice </strong>  is developed with Laravel 5.
+<strong> Hyra's PHP Backoffice & API </strong>  is developed with Laravel 5.

 > Current Version :
 ```Laravel 5.7```